LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 # Introduction

-## What's Happening
+## What's Happening this Week

+- Midterm Quiz
+  -  In the Instructional Testing center Wednesday and Thursday
-- No class Thursday.
+  - In class on Thursday

-- Reading and exercises, any questions?

-  - You can the Discord exercise-questions channel too.

 - Due this Sunday:

-  - Elements of AI Ch.
-3 exercises
-  - Quiz over the lecture

-  - Team project on applications of AI
-  - "Your turn" forum for online students

-## Review
+  - Week 4 questions, answers and comments forum posts (Part of your participation grade)